jskov/action-nexus-publish/README.md

 ### Runs

-This is a [composite](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action) Action.
+This is a [composite](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action) Action, automating the instructions of [OSSRH manual publishing](https://central.sonatype.org/publish/publish-manual/).

 The java code in ['src/main/java'](./src/main/java) is compiled and started.